jmgayosso/track-helper/readme.md

 You can find your OpenAI API key on the [OpenAI dashboard](https://platform.openai.com/account/api-keys).

+## Note on Folder Structure

+In order for the `track.sh` script to correctly locate your Git repositories, make sure that your repositories are all located in a single parent directory.
+For example, you might create a directory called `repos` and place all of your Git repositories inside that directory.
+The `track.sh` script will search for repositories in the `repos` directory, so make sure that all of your repositories are located there in order for the script to function properly.

+If you want to use a different parent directory for your repositories, you can modify the `REPOS_DIR` variable in the `track.sh` script to point to the correct directory path.

 ## Usage

 To use Track Helper, run the following command: